Weimar Constitution

 The Constitution of the German Reich (Die Verfassung des Deutschen Reichs), usually known as the Weimar Constitution (Weimarer Verfassung), was the constitution that governed Germany during the Weimar Republic era.
-The constitution created a federal semi-presidential republic with a parliament whose lower house, the Reichstag, was elected by universal suffrage using proportional representation.
-The appointed upper house, the Reichsrat, represented the interests of the federal states.
+The constitution created a federal semi-presidential republic with a parliament, the Reichstag, that was elected by universal suffrage using proportional representation.
+The appointed Reichsrat represented the interests of the federal states.
+(Note: The Reichsrat is sometimes referred to as the upper house and the Reichstag as the lower house in English language sources, but in Germany the Reichsrat is seen as a body independent of the parliament (Reichstag) since it was not elected by the people and did not directly represent their interests but rather those of the states.
+The Konrad Adenauer Stiftung, for example, says that "besides the Parliament" there was a second legislative body, the Reichsrat.)
 The president of Germany had supreme command over the military, extensive emergency powers, and appointed and removed the chancellor, who was responsible to the Reichstag.
 The constitution included a significant number of civic rights such as freedom of speech and habeas corpus.
 It guaranteed freedom of religion and did not permit the establishment of a state church.

 The constitution contained a number of weaknesses which, under the difficult conditions of the interwar period, failed to prevent Adolf Hitler from setting up a Nazi dictatorship using the constitution as a cover of legitimacy.
-Although it was de facto set aside by the Enabling Act of 1933, the constitution remained legal-technically in effect throughout the Nazi era from 1933 to 1945 and also during the Allied occupation of Germany from 1945 to 1949.
+Although it was de facto set aside by the Enabling Act of 1933, the constitution remained legally/technically in effect throughout the Nazi era from 1933 to 1945 and also during the Allied occupation of Germany from 1945 to 1949.
 It was then replaced by the Basic Law for the Federal Republic of Germany (West Germany until 1990, then reunited Germany) and the Constitution of the German Democratic Republic (East Germany).

 The constitution's title was the same as the Constitution of the German Empire that preceded it.
 The German state's official name was German Reich (Deutsches Reich) until 1949.